stackbit-projects/adorable-iron-87792/src/pages/posts/2021/career-advice-to-my-younger-self.md

 ## Continue learning from others
 It feels prudent to close out by saying that our field is vast.
 Follow technical people you aspire to mirror on twitter, linkedin, etc. - read their blogs, listen to their conference talks.
 Also, reach out to them for a chat!
 Most engineers further into their career are only too happy to talk.

+## Just make a start, it doesn't cost anything
+A great piece of advice from an old team mate that I thought worth including - 'just have a go!'.
+You can get free development tools now, github accounts are free for source control, and all the cloud providers provide free tiers and you can play safely.
+You are essentially in a fully free environment that is likely to mirror a lot of what an employer would have in place to deliver commercial products.
+Having a presence of trying things is also a great indicator to future employers.
+Just make a start!

 ## What advice would you give your younger self?
 I'd love to see what advice outside of the above you'd give to your younger self - perhaps take this post and share it with some of your own thoughts added?